kevinam99/rag-agent-pdf-chat/README.md

 - Ollama — to run LLMs locally
 - LangGraph — for building structured LLM workflows
 - Chroma — utilities for embeddings, vector stores
-- LngChain - document processing
+- LangChain — document processing

-📁 Project Goals
+## 📁 Project Goals

 This is a personal learning project aimed at understanding the internals of RAG systems and LangGraph workflows.
 PRs, feedback or suggestions are welcome!